maykar/compact-custom-header/compact-custom-header/readme.md

 ## User Agent Config:

 You can have a different set of settings per device by using user agent.
-To find the user agent [google "get user agent"](http://www.google.com/search?q=get+user+agent) on the device.
+To find the user agent you can click "show user agent" on the card when configuring the lovelace ui or by [googling "get user agent"](http://www.google.com/search?q=get+user+agent) on the device.
 This is the result from my phone:

 <img src="https://i.imgur.com/BWs8zj8.jpg" width="300px">